CrAssphage: Taxonomy

-Morphology and replication
+Morphology

+Crassviruses are podoviruses, possessing short non-contractile tails and icosahedral capsids.

+Replication

-The crAss-like phage have a podoviridae-like morphology with a tail structure similar to that of bacteriophage P22.
-Based on initial sequence-based studies of crAss-like phage, the bacteriophage family was predicted to consist of phage with a diversity of lifestyles including lytic, lysogenic, and temperate – a combination of lytic and lysogenic.
-Despite the genetic evidence of certain lifestyles, in-vitro studies of crAss-like phage replication strategies have yielded inconclusive results.
+Based on initial sequence-based studies of crAss-like phage, the bacteriophage family was predicted to consist of phage with a diversity of lifestyles including lytic, lysogenic, and temperate.
+Despite the genetic evidence of certain lifestyles, in vitro studies of crAss-like phage replication strategies have yielded inconclusive results.

 crAss001 and B. intestinalis

-CrAss001 and its host, B. intestinalis, demonstrate a unique relationship in which the host and phage are able to stably co-exist and co-replicate in liquid culture, yet the phage efficiently lysis its host on solid agar substrates.
+CrAss001 and its host, B. intestinalis, demonstrate a unique relationship in which the host and phage are able to stably co-exist and co-replicate in liquid culture, yet the phage efficiently lyses its host on solid agar substrates.
 Co-existence of a phage and its host would typically be indicative of a lysogenic lifestyle, but the crAss001 genome contains none of the genes needed for lysogeny.
 It was hypothesized that crAss001 uses a lesser-known replication strategy like pseudolysogeny or a carrier state, but a recent study has found evidence that the host is at least partially responsible for the stable co-existence through phase variation.
 It's now thought that B. intestinalis can modulate infection of crAss001 by modifying its capsular polysaccharides (an example of phase variation), some of which the phage uses for host-recognition.
 With phase variation, B. intestinalis can maintain subpopulations both resistant and susceptible to phage infection, thereby generating a unique environment in which crAss001 has consistent access to hosts (susceptible subpopulation) and B. intestinalis can replicate uninhibited by phage (resistant subpopulation).
 CrAss001 is still thought to infect the susceptible subpopulation using a pseudolysogenic or carrier state infection approach, both of which can be associated with a slow-release of phage from living bacterial hosts.
 The combination of host phase-variation and phage infection strategy yield a relationship in which the phage and host can exist in a stable equilibrium.